 These are the things you should know before filing your income tax this year under TRAIN law 2018.
 This article will discuss the new income tax rates and other updates regarding individual tax rate train law 2018.
-If you are a student who is studying taxation, these things will help you to understand the new personal income tax train law in the Philippines under the RA 10963 otherwise Known as the Tax Reform for Acceleration and Inclusion (TRAIN) Act.
+Suppose you are a student who is studying taxation.
+In that case, these things will help you to understand the new personal income tax train law in the Philippines under the RA 10963, otherwise known as the Tax Reform for Acceleration and Inclusion (TRAIN) Act.

 What is the New Income Tax Rate for Income Tax under Train Law?